genval-ai/reference/.genval/definitions/tasks/generate-issue-templates-from-task-definitions.md

 This is important because Genval will look for these opening and closing patterns to find the Scope Patterns patterns to use.
 Make sure to use a textarea element for the Scope Patterns and format the contents as markdown with the opening and closing asterisks.

 Note: When adding Markdown you are required to specify a `value` attribute, but you can not specify a `label` attribute.
 So any markdown text should be set in the `value` attribute.
+Also `default` is not a valid attribute for input types, you can only use `value` to specify a default value, you can NOT use `default`.

 ### Scope Patterns
 This should be presented as a textarea with this literal value: